 Council has set a target to halve the number of Council buildings using natural gas by 2030.
-This will initially be achieved through the transition of smaller facilities and buildings using electric power exclusively.
-Council will also pursue opportunities to transition our larger facilities and aquatic centres off natural gas.
-Heat pump technology is currently the most viable solution for heating these facilities, but further work is required to demonstrate the operational and cost effectiveness of this type of technology in the Melbourne climate.
-The timing for conversion of these larger facilities will largely be determined by the development of viable technological solutions.
+This will be most readily achieved through the transition of smaller facilities and buildings to using electric power exclusively.
+Council will also actively pursue opportunities to transition our larger facilities and aquatic centres off natural gas.
+Heat pump technology is currently the most viable solution for heating these facilities, but further work is required to demonstrate the operational and cost-effectiveness of this type of technology in the Melbourne climate.
+The timing for conversion of these larger facilities will mostly be determined by the development of viable technological solutions.
 Council will work with other Victorian councils to build knowledge and trial appropriate technologies.